 Italy is a stunning country that is sometimes best explored on foot.
 Our hiking excursions will take you through towering mountains or huge sandy beaches and stunning coastlines.
-On other days through medieval cities and villages with amazing architecture, where we stop for the best cappuccino and croissant in town.
+On other days we will go through medieval cities and villages with amazing architecture, stopping for the best cappuccino and croissant in town.

-Obviously, it is very difficult, if not impossible, to establish an objective evaluation of an experience that can vary from person to person: personal experiences and limits, the level of form of the hiker that can contribute to the excursion, one’s feelings or wellbeing on the day.
+Obviously, it is very difficult, if not impossible, to establish an objective standard to rate the various hiking experiences.
+It can vary from person to person: personal experiences, fitness level or one’s feelings and wellbeing on a given day.

-The Italian Alpine Club has however established, in the most impartial and uniform way possible, a national scale to distinguish the paths and itineraries based on their hiking difficulty.
+The Italian Alpine Club has however established, in the most impartial and uniform way possible, a national scale to distinguish the paths and routes based on their hiking difficulty.

 Level T includes all those itineraries organized on small roads, mule tracks or comfortable paths, and which are also short to travel, clearly visible and which have signs that solve any orientation problem.

 Even the differences in height are affordable: they do not exceed 500 meters; for this reason, excursions of this type do not require who knows what experience or physical preparation, constituting with good reason an experience suitable for all those who like to try.